How to Install Matomo with Nginx on Ubuntu

 Opening the Matomo Web Interface

-Start by accessing Matomo through your web browser.
-Use the URL assigned to your Matomo instance, typically structured as http://your-domain.com/matomo or http://your-server-ip/matomo.
+Begin by accessing Matomo through your web browser.
+Use the URL assigned to your Matomo instance, which is typically structured as http://your-domain.com/matomo or http://your-server-ip/matomo.

 Welcome Screen and Introduction

-The welcome screen introduces you to Matomo’s setup process.
-This initial page serves as a starting point, outlining the steps you will follow during the installation.
+First, the welcome screen introduces you to Matomo’s setup process.
+In particular, this initial page serves as a starting point, outlining the steps you will follow during the installation.

 Performing a System Check